Blog

 Asset verification methods (also called physical verification methods) are approaches used to confirm that an organization’s assets actually exist, and validate them against the fixed asset register.

 Two primary methods are widely used: Wall-to-Wall (W2W) and File-to-Floor (FTF) asset verification.
 Each method serves a different purpose and suits different situations.
 Choosing the right approach helps maintain an accurate asset register and ensures regulatory compliance in audits.
+A detailed guide on fixed asset verification explains how to plan and conduct physical asset audits step by step.

 Let’s explore the two key asset verification methodsWall-to-Wall and File-to-Floor – and how to use them effectively.